Walleclipse/AGPC/README.md

 ## Automatic Generation of Personalized Comment Based on User Profile
-- This is the code for ACL2019 student research workshop paper *AGPC: Automatic Generation of Personalized Comment Based on User Profile*
+- This is the code for ACL 2019 SRW paper *AGPC: Automatic Generation of Personalized Comment Based on User Profile*

 ### Requirements
-* Python 3.6
+* Python 3.5
 * tensorflow 1.4

 ### Preprocessing